chinmaypurav/penny-expense-manager/Writerside/topics/Application-Overview.md

 ## Accounts

 The accounts section holds the details for all your accounts.
-It can be your savings, current accounts in banks, credit cards, balance in trading account, or cash balance in hand.
+It can be your savings, current accounts in banks, credit cards, balance in a trading account, or cash balance in hand.

 All of these accounts can be stored under their different account types as listed below: